danielabar/spark-pluralsight/README.md

 ```

 Sorting list of word count pairs on the count in descending value. `_2` is Scala's way of accessing the object in the second position of a tuple, which is how key-value pair is represented.

+## Spark Core: Part 1

+### Spark Application

+All spark applications are managed by a single point, called the _Driver_.

+__Driver__ is coordinator of work distributing to as many workers as configured.
+Driver management is handled through the starting point of any spark application, which is the _SparkContext_.

+__SparkContext__ All spark apps are built around this central manager, which orchestrates all the separate pieces of the distributed app.
+Responsible for:

+* Task creator - builds execution graph that will be sent to each worker.
+* Scheduler - schedules work across nodes.
+* Data locality - takes advantage of existing data location knowledge, sending the work to the data, to avoid unnecessary data movement across network.
+* Fault tolerance - monitors tasks for failures so that it can trigger a rebuild of that portion of the dataset on another worker.

+It's possible to create multiple spark context's within the same process but not recommended.

+Standalone app must build its own spark context (unlike spark-shell that automaticaly builds and exposes the `sc` variable).